charlotte-os/developer-docs/DESIGN.md

 		- Given the number of ISA specific operations involved this subsystem is best implemented in arch on a per ISA basis and abstracted to a common interface.
 - Thread Scheduling
-	- TBD
+	- Single scheduler with the ability to be tuned for latency or throughput
+	- The primary scheduling algorithm with be a preemptive form of Dynamic Quantum Round Robin
 - ACPI
 	- Static tables are parsed using custom code
-	- AML interpretation will be performed using Rust bindings to LAI, the Lightweight AML Interprer
+	- AML interpretation will be performed using Rust bindings to uACPI
 - System Call Interface
 	- The system call interface will use a `target-action-arguments` pattern for extensibility and ease of use
 		- `target`: Either an OS subsystem or capability
 		- `action`: The requested action for the kernel to perform
 		- `arguments`: Any other information needed to perform the requested action
 - Kernel Bus (kbus)
-	- Intercontext communication mechanism backed by kernel shared memory
+	- Interprocess communication mechanism
 	- Provides full duplex communication channels
 	- Capabale of unicast and multicast communication
 	- Broadcast is not allowed for performance and security reasons
 	- Provides the only way to send capabilities between contexts
+	- Works locally and between multiple hosts
+		- Local communication will use mesage passing via shared memory
+		- Remote communication will use QUIC

 ## Executive Service - Charlotte Exec

 #### Overview: The executive service is the primary userspace portion of the operating system.
 It controls all system configuration, handles process management, user management and implements the configured security policy.
 It is also responsible for starting and stopping all other system services including kernel extension services.
-- Is given all possible capabilities at system startup and has the responsibility of providing or denying processes capabilities upon request.
+- Has the ability to grant or revoke any capability
-- Manages all system services and kernel extension services.
+- Manages all system services
-- Creates and launches all new processes by default.
 - Can operate as an OOM killer if configured to do so.
 - Makes all necessary privileged system calls to configure the kernel to enforce system policies
 - Reads the configuration changes automatically from the namespace and implements the requested changes